CiscoDevNet/devnet-content-search-mcp/README.md

 </details>

-## AI Agents for Enhanced Development
+## AI Agents for Enhanced Development (Experimental)

 This MCP server includes specialized AI agents that provide intelligent code generation and automation assistance for Cisco platforms.
-These agents automatically fetch the latest API documentation and generate production-ready solutions tailored to your specific needs.
+These experimental agents automatically fetch the latest API documentation and help you code with either simple standalone scripts or enterprise‑level coding guidance.

 > Experimental: Agent files and flows are subject to change.
 Requires VS Code 1.106+ custom agents (see “Chat modes renamed to custom agents”).
 > https://code.visualstudio.com/updates/v1_106#_chat-modes-renamed-to-custom-agents